stuntrally/stuntrally/Readme.txt

 OICS *
 PagedGeometry 1.1.1 *
 shiny
-TinyXML
+TinyXML,TinyXML2
 * are modified sources

 ----------------------------------------------------------------------------------

 Help is welcomed

-Currently there is 1 (or 2) active programmers.
+Currently there is 1 active programmer.
 We are looking for skilled and motivated people that can help improving the game or editor.